WellthCare

 There are three rare but important scenarios where pre-existing conditions may still matter:

 3. Health sharing ministries: These are not insurance.
 They can and do deny claims for pre-existing conditions.
-Always read the fine print before enrolling.
+Always read the fine print carefully before enrolling.

 Final Checklist to Confirm Your Coverage